This saucy black bean bowl with rice has a wonderful harmony of spicy, cool, sweet, and salty.

 For saucy black beans

-- In a medium-sized pot, bring oil to a medium heat.
-Add onion and garlic and sauté several minutes, until fragrant.
+- Add oil to a skillet and bring to a medium heat.
+Add onion and garlic.
+Sauté several minutes, until fragrant.

 For the guacamole